§ Background

 Ed.D · MA · BMus · FLCM · ALCM · LLCM

-Voice lecturer, researcher, and rehabilitation specialist — based in Cork, Ireland.
+Voice lecturer and rehabilitation specialist — based in Cork, Ireland.
 Director of The Academy of Popular Music.

 Dr Trish Rooney Cork · 2026